Lordzyy43/AntriMedis/supabase/README.md

 It returns a simple JSON `ok` response.
 It also pings the database with the project service role key, so the request is not just a no-op.
+The function is already deployed, and the GitHub Actions workflow is on the repository default branch `main`.

 Recommended setup for the free plan:

 1. Deploy the function.
-2. Let GitHub Actions call it daily from:
+2. Keep the workflow file on the default branch:

 ```txt
 .github/workflows/supabase-heartbeat.yml
 ```

+3. Let GitHub Actions call it daily at `00:15 UTC`.

 The schedule runs once a day at `00:15 UTC`, which is enough to keep the project regularly active without being noisy.